 In 2021, Piekut was a prizewinner at the Kissinger KlavierOlymp; in 2020, he won the P2 Talent Prize by the Danish Broadcast Corporation.
 He was a recipient of a 2018 Sonning Talent Award.
-He won the Audience Prize, Carl Nielsen Prize and the ECMY Prize at the Aarhus International Piano Competition in 2017, and was a prizewinner at the Dublin International Piano Competition in 2015, the International Piano Forum in Poland in 2016 and at Astana Piano Passion in 2013.
+He won the Audience Prize, Carl Nielsen Prize and the EMCY Prize at the Aarhus International Piano Competition in 2017, and was a prizewinner at the Dublin International Piano Competition in 2015, the International Piano Forum in Poland in 2016 and at Astana Piano Passion in 2013.
 Piekut’s debut recording took on one of the touchstones of the piano literature, Beethoven’s Diabelli Variations.
 ‘The young Dane proves himself worthy of the risk’, wrote the British magazine Pianist; ‘[he] provides the listener with an increasingly compelling journey through Beethoven’s challenging landscape.’
 The recording won the Artistry Prize of the Association of Music Reviewers in Denmark.

 Gustav Piekut recently released his second album, ‘Towards the Flame’, on Naxos Records.
 The international music magazine Pizzicato awarded a ‘Supersonic Pizzicato’ with the words: “Only a true musical poet, a real sound artist can play like this” and BBC Music Magazine remarked: ”Piekut hits the sweet spot between technical accuracy and off-the-cuff brillance.”